realpython/realpython-blog/2014/2014-07-21-django-migrations-a-primer.markdown

 $ ./manage.py showmigrations --list
 ```

 This will list all apps in the project and the migrations associated with each app.
 Also it will but a big `X` next to the migrations that have already been applied.
-Useful information if your trying to understand what migrations exists / have been applied to your project.
+Useful information if you're trying to understand what migrations exists / have been applied to your project.

 ### If you already have a database

-A similar scenario is when you already have a database (maybe because you have restored it from production) and you want to start working with migrtaions against that database without blowing away the data already there.
-In that case you can use the `--fake-inital` option.
+A similar scenario is when you already have a database (maybe because you have restored it from production) and you want to start working with migrations against that database without blowing away the data already there.
+In that case you can use the `--fake-inital` option:

 ```sh
 $ ./manage.py migrate --fake-initial <appname>
 ```

-This will lok at your migration files, and basically skip the creation of tables that are already in your database.
+This will look at your migration files, and basically skip the creation of tables that are already in your database.
 Do note though that any migrations that don't create tables but rather modify existing tables will be run.
 This makes it simple to work with existing databases.

 ## South vs Django migrations